 M. The company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the company shall directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-N. No transactions has been surrendered or disclosed as income during the year in the tax assessment under the Income Tax Act, 1 961.
+N. No transactions have been surrendered or disclosed as income during the year in the tax assessment under the Income Tax Act, 1961.
 There are no such previously unrecorded income or related assets.

 O. The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.